Overall Score 7.3 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Having a value of IPX4, the Beats Studio Buds's rating for solids indicates that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Scoring IPX4, the Beats Studio Buds's rating is read as, the first value of X denotes that no data available to specify a protection rating, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+In comparison to the Beats Studio Buds, JBL Live Free 2 have a rating of IPX5 meaning that

 we are not yet certain of their rating with solids (dust)